Squeezing and multimode entanglement of surface acoustic wave phonons: Conclusions

 \section{Conclusions}

-We have demonstrated two-mode squeezing of the phononic vacuum in a multi-mode surface acoustic wave resonator.
-Extending this scheme to a multitone pump spectrum, we observed genuine multipartite entanglement of four resonator modes.
+We have demonstrated two-mode squeezing in a surface acoustic wave resonator, likely below the phononic vacuum level.
+Extending this scheme to a multitone pump spectrum and calibrated measurement chain, we observed fully inseparable multipartite entanglement of four resonator modes.
 The dense mode structure of the resonator enables multiplexing all modes to one measurement channel without analog frequency conversion.
 The small on-chip footprint of our device ($<\SI{0.2}{mm^2}$) further contributes to scalability.

 For the measurements presented here, the pump strengths are similar to the loss rates.
 This limits the amount of squeezing and correlations that can be induced.
 To enable stronger pumping and enhance the entanglement generation, a 3-wave mixing scheme could be adopted where the pumping occurs at around twice the mode frequencies.
 For the same drive amplitude, this yields stronger pumping as well as less effect of saturation in the parametric amplifier.
 A prospect for further development is using superconducting qubits to implement non-Gaussian operations on the resonator state such as the addition or subtraction of single phonons.
 Non-Gaussianity is important to many applications \cite{Ra2019} and qubit-controlled operations on the resonator state are more readily implemented in a circuit QED setting than optical experiments where nonlinearities are typically weaker.
 As a step in this direction, the device used to measure multimode correlations has an integrated transmon qubit, although it was not used for this experiment.